ifrederico/sublime-liveserverplus/README.md

 ## Known Limitations

 - No built-in HTTPS support.
 Use reverse proxy if HTTPS is required.
 - File watcher limits directories (50 max).
-Enable Sublime Events for larger projects.

 ---